-HD Zoom Allows greater zoom capabilities by cutting out a portion of the original image and enlarging it, without deterioration of image quality.
+HD ZoomAllows greater zoom capabilities by cutting out a portio original image and enlarging it.
 SR Zoom Applies super resolution technology to suppress image deterioration.
-Digital zoom A digital process is used to enlarge the center of the there is deterioration of image quality.
+Digital zoom Digitally processes the center of the image to enlarge it.

-- In the REC mode, touch the "+" or "-" mark on the top of the zoom bar to zoom.
+In the REC mode, touch the "+" or "-" mark on the top of the zoom bar to zoom.

-- + (Telephoto):

-Enlarges the subject and narrows the range.

-- (Wide Angle):
+- + (Telephoto): Enlarges the subject and narrows the range. - (Wide Angle):

 Reduces the size of the subject and broadens the range.